hivesolutions/appier/doc/models.md

 The messages after each failed validation are created using the defaults associated with the validation methods.
-These messages can be customized by specifying the `message` keyword when defining the model validators:
+These messages can be customized by specifying the `message` the keyword when defining the model validators:

 ```python
 appier.not_empty("name", message = "Please specify the name (mandatory)")